tianjianzhou/RoBoT/README.md

 The real data for the two case studies are also included in the `main_RoBoT.R` file.

+The code is supposed to be run on Mac OS and was tested on Mac OS High Sierra version 10.13.6.

 Should you have any questions, please contact Tianjian Zhou at tjzhou@uchicago.edu.